-The Review Data Window
+The Data Review Window

-Clicking Review Data in the main window displays the Review Data window for viewing your measurement data.
+Clicking the Review Data button in the main window displays the Data Review window for viewing your measurement data.
 To return to the main window, simply click the Return to Main button.
-See Figure 2-7 on page 2-24.
+See Figure 2-7 on page 2-25.

-From the Review Data window, you can select from five different presentations of your data.
+From the Data Review window, you can select from five different presentations of your data.
 Each view is selected by clicking one of five tabs.
 Two tabs present gain data, if measured.
-To enable gain measurements, use the appropriate item in the CD/Gain Meas command.
-Refer to "CD measurement only or CD and Gain measurement" on page 2-16.
+Refer to "CD/Gain Meas command" on page 2-16 and "CD measurement only or CD and Gain measurement" on page 2-17 for information on enabling or disabling gain measurements.